Accessing your project workspace

 Each project Virtual Machine (VM) is displayed on individual tiles, with your “Active” VM appearing at the top above those that are “Locked”.
 For more information about your VMs, refer to Functions in my projects.

-Locked and active projects
+Active and other projects

 Each project has a separate VM and you can only access one project VM at a time.
 If your machine is already available to launch, skip to Launch your virtual machine.